 Not only does smoking delay bone healing, but it also raises the chance that you may experience complications during your recovery.
 Proper bone healing requires adequate blood flow, and the reduced blood flow caused by smoking may contribute to a higher complication risk.
 Complications include pain and the risk that your bones may heal improperly.

 Further, smoking may increase the chance that the new bone won’t harden as it should over time.
 This can leave you with replacement bone that is softer and more prone to reinjury down the line.

-At Barrington Orthopedic Specialists, we encourage patients to quit smoking.
+Smoking can significantly delay bone healing, but quitting can lead to a faster recovery from fractures and orthopedic surgery.
+At , we encourage patients to quit smoking.
 We recognize that nicotine dependence is often powerful and difficult to break, but there are many resources available to help you quit.

 Serving the Chicagoland area, the providers at Barrington Orthopedic Specialists provide the highest level of orthopedic care.
-Call the office nearest you for all of your orthopedic care needs or use our convenient online booking form to schedule online.
+Call the office nearest you for all of your orthopedic care needs or use our convenient to schedule online.

 Smoking damages eye blood vessels, leading to a bloodshot appearance and eye irritation.
 It also causes premature aging, wrinkles, and a dull complexion due to reduced blood flow and chemical exposure.
 Additionally, tobacco smoke can stain teeth and fingers.